Healthy Italian Cooking at Home

 Flattened flour cakes — early pizzas — were made out of wheat flour, olive oil, lard and herbs and garnished with cheese.
 As for a much later ingredient, the tomato: after the Spanish colonization of the Americas, Spaniards brought them to Europe.
 In southern Italy tomatoes were easy to cultivate.
 The earliest discovered cookbook with tomato recipes was published in Naples in 1692.

 Considered a peasant’s meal in Italy for centuries, modern pizza is attributed to Raffaele Esposito of Campania, Naples.
-In June 1889 Esposito baked a pizza in honor of visiting King Umberto I and Queen Margherita of Savoy.
-The Italian flag inspired Esposito’s recipe and contained green (basil), white (mozzarella), and red (tomatoes).
-Moistened with splashes extra virgin olive oil, it was named Pizza Margherita to flatter the Queen, and it set the standard for pizzas to come.
+In June 1889, Esposito baked a pizza in honor of visiting King Umberto I and Queen Margherita of Savoy.
+The Italian flag inspired Esposito’s recipe and contained green (basil), white (mozzarella) and red (tomatoes).
+Moistened with splashes of extra virgin olive oil, it was named Pizza Margherita to flatter the Queen, and it set the standard for pizzas to come.
 Consequently, from 1889 on, Naples became the “pizza capital of the world”.

 Naples isn’t only about the pizza.
 With delicious food that ranges from fried treats to decadent desserts, the food of Naples can satisfy any food lover.
 The fertile volcanic soil of Campania combines with a perfect climate to produce the best fruit and vegetables in Italy.
 Dishes like eggplant parmesan, stuffed peppers and pasta e fagioli have been around for hundreds of years.
-Rich sauces like Bolognese, Genovese and Neapolitan Ragu have been used to create some of the best pasta dishes in Italy.
-Like most of Italy, pastas mixed with vegetables, instead of expensive meats and seafood, helped feed people during hard times.
+Rich sauces like Neapolitan Ragu have been used to create some of the best pasta dishes in Italy.
+Like most of Italy, though, pastas mixed with vegetables, instead of expensive meats and seafood, helped feed people during hard times.

 Zucchini alla Scapece